 I will not trade penny stocks.
 It is an extremely corrupt industry with no transparency.
 Very few people do well and the ones that do are outliers or anomalies.
 I jumped on the bandwagon one time because people are worked with were trading them.
 They all lost money as did I. Many penny stock companies (people) pump and dump these bogus companies just to take your money and simply disappear.
 For every winner, there is a loser and usually, the losers are those who think they are investing in these junk companies.

 Swing Trading is a style of trading that attempts to capture gains in a stock (or any financial instrument) over a period of a few days to several weeks.
 Swing traders primarily use technical analysis to look for trading opportunities.

 – Identifying Stocks to Trade –

-One of the best sites available to screen for stocks is FINVIZ.
+One of the best free sites available to screen for stocks is FINVIZ.
 Yahoo used to be my go-to, but they became nothing but ads and locked up my browser.

 2) Charting to Make Trading Decisions

 I personally like to use charts to help me with assumptions on which way I think a stock will continue to move.
 People argue that this is like looking at tea leaves in the bottom of a cup to guess which way a stock is headed.
 There have been lots written about this.
 I realize that nobody knows which way the market will go day to day, but what I do works for me and if it is a crutch to feed my delusions then so be it.